ACLU sues to block Missouri rule on transgender health care

 The FDA has not approved the medications specifically to treat gender-questioning youth.
 But they have been used for many years for that purpose “off label,” a common and accepted practice for many medical conditions.
 Doctors who treat transgender patients say those decades of use are proof the treatments are not experimental.

-Critics have raised concerns about children changing their minds.
-Yet the evidence suggests de-transitioning is not as common as opponents of transgender medical treatment for youth contend, though few studies exist, and they have their weaknesses.
+Critics have raise concerns about children changing their minds.
+Yet the evidence suggests detransitioning is not as common as opponents of transgender medical treatment for youth contend, though few studies exist and they have their weaknesses.

 ——-